vkhalighi/cs/home.md

 I love telling stories through mathematics and mathematical proofs provide a wonderful opportunity to tell exciting stories.

+I am mostly interested in algebraic geometry and related areas but also enjoy mathematics outside algebraic geometry that connects various parts of mathematics together.

-I am mostly interested in theoretical computer science, particularly [The Art of Computer Programming (TAOCP)](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) but also enjoy other areas of computer science that are closely related to mathematics.
+I am also interested in theoretical computer science, particularly [The Art of Computer Programming (TAOCP)](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) but also enjoy other areas of computer science that are closely related to mathematics.
 I am also interested in computer typesetting and